 Standalone License Plate ALPR Systems

-Standalone ALPR systems perform the entire recognition process on-site, in real-time, and typically within a fraction of a second.
+Standalone LPR systems perform the entire recognition process on-site, in real-time, and typically within a fraction of a second.
 This process includes capturing the license plate image and recording associated information, such as lane identification and date/time.
-A standalone ALPR system can store this data on-site or transmit it to a different computer off-site for additional processing.
+A standalone LPR system can store this data on-site or transmit it to a different computer off-site for additional processing.

 Integration with Software